GBKS/opendesign.guide/content/1-open-source.md

 Remember, every expert was once a beginner.
 The open source community is generally welcoming and supportive of newcomers.
 So don't be afraid to take that first step.
 Your journey into open design is just beginning, and it promises to be an exciting and rewarding adventure.

-Now let's venture deeper into the world of open source, you'll discover [the crucial role that designers play](/2-the-designers-role) in these collaborative ecosystems.
+Now let's venture deeper into the world of open source, in [Chapter 2](/2-the-designers-role){:class='chapter-link'} you'll discover the crucial role that designers play in these collaborative ecosystems.